Derailed Divorce

 7. Prepare for Cross-Examination;

-8. Plan Opening Statement;
+8. Plan an Opening Statement;

-9. Prepare the Closing Statement; and
+9. Prepare The Closing Statement; and

 10. Create a Settlement Position Strategy.